yfeng46/SongAnalytics/README.md

 │
 ├── figures                           <- Generated graphics and figures to be used in reporting.
 │
-├── models                            <- Trained model objects (TMOs), model predictions, and/or model summaries │   ├── archive                       <- No longer current models.
+├── models                            <- Trained model objects (TMOs), model evaluation, and/or model summaries │   ├── archive                       <- No longer current models.
 This directory is included in the .gitignore and is not tracked by git
 │
 ├── notebooks
-│   ├── develop                       <- Current notebooks being used in development.
+│   ├── wordCloud                     <- Notebooks that generate the word clouds pictures in the html.
 │   ├── deliver                       <- Notebooks shared with others.
 │   ├── archive                       <- Develop notebooks no longer being used.
 │   ├── template.ipynb                <- Template notebook for analysis with useful imports and helper functions.

 │
 ├── src                               <- Source data for the project │   ├── archive/                      <- No longer current scripts.
 │   ├── helpers/                      <- Helper scripts used in main src files │   ├── sql/                          <- SQL source code
-│   ├── add_songs.py                  <- Script for creating a (temporary) MySQL database and adding songs to it │   ├── ingest_data.py                <- Script for ingesting data from different sources │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
+│   ├── tables.py                     <- Script for creating a (temporary) MySQL database and adding songs to it │   ├── download.py                   <- Script for downloading data on S3
-│   ├── train_model.py                <- Script for training machine learning model(s)
+│   ├── read_data.py                  <- Script for cleaning and transforming data for use in training and scoring.
-│   ├── score_model.py                <- Script for scoring new predictions using a trained model.
-│   ├── postprocess.py                <- Script for postprocessing predictions and model results
+│   ├── model.py                      <- Script for training machine learning model(s)
-│   ├── evaluate_model.py             <- Script for evaluating model performance
+│   ├── evaluate.py                   <- Script for evaluating model performance
 │
 ├── test                              <- Files necessary for running model tests (see documentation below)

-├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── app.py                            <- Flask wrapper for running the model ├── config.py                         <- Configuration file for Flask app ├── requirements.txt                  <- Python package dependencies
+├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── app                               <- Source data for the project │   ├── app.py                        <- Flask wrapper for running the model ├── config.py                         <- Configuration file for Flask app ├── requirements.txt                  <- Python package dependencies
 ```